robbyemmert/sample-webpack-build/docs/NVMIntro.md

 ## Setup

 ### For Mac/Linux
+If you aren't sure if you have a bash profile yet, run `touch ~/.bash_profile` (Mac) or `touch ~/.bashrc`(Linux) to make sure.

 Visit https://github.com/creationix/nvm and find a command that looks like this:
 `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.0/install.sh | bash`

 Run that command in your terminal.
+Mac OS might ask you to install some git-related software.
+You definitely want that.

 ### For Windows
 Visit https://github.com/coreybutler/nvm-windows/releases and click the `nvm-setup.zip` file associated with the latest release.
 (1.1.0 at the time this was written).